keu/docs/astro/develop-project.md

 :::info

-The Astronomer Cloud CLI is a wrapper around [Docker Compose](https://docs.docker.com/compose/), a tool for defining and running multi-container Docker applications.
+The Astro CLI is a wrapper around [Docker Compose](https://docs.docker.com/compose/), a tool for defining and running multi-container Docker applications.
 If you're familiar with Docker Compose, you'll recognize that the `astrocloud dev start` command, for example, is functionally equivalent to `docker compose start`.

 :::